OpenMined/PySyft/docs/source/guides/data-owner/03-join-network.rst

 * `Login to your Domain Node`

 .. note::
-   The above prerequisite step is covered in an existing tutorial `How to deploy a Domain Node`.
+   The above prerequisite step is covered in an existing tutorial `How to deploy a Domain Node <https://openmined.github.io/PySyft/guides/data-owner/00-deploy-domain.html>`_.
 Please execute those steps before implementing this tutorial.

 📒 Overview of this tutorial
 --------------------------------